drshahizan/research-design/24252/proposal/file/edwardjacksonmy/README.md

 ## Methodology

 1. **Data Collection:**
-   - [Explain how and where you collect your data.]
+   - [The dataset titled "E-commerce Customer Churn Analysis and Prediction" is collected from Kaggle.
+The link towards the source is provided as follows.
+Data Collection]

 2. **Data Analysis:**
-   - [Mention techniques and tools used for analysis.]
+   - [Mention techniques and tools used for analysis.

 3. **Validation:**
    - [State how you validate your findings.]